Getting a building spotlisted

 If the building was constructed in the 19th century, there is some possibility that the original planning application is still on file, complete with the architects original drawings.
 This is particularly likely with commercial buildings or larger houses in residential suburbs.
 It may take some perseverance to get the appropriate file brought out of store, but it is well worthwhile.
 Basically, the better researched the application, the more historical detail you have, the better chance of success you stand.

 Your application for listing the building should be sent to:

-English Heritage - there are different addresses for each region.
-Refer to EH's Applying for Listing document.
+Historic England - there are different addresses for each region.
+Refer to HE's Applying for Listing document.

 Cadw, Crown Buildings, Cathays Park, Cardiff CF1 3NQ

 Historic Scotland, Longmore House, Salisbury Place, Edinburgh EH9 1SH.

 In England, the DCMS will ask Historic England to send an inspector to asses the building.
 The inspector makes a report and recommends whether or not to add the building to the statutory list.
 It is then up to the Secretary of State to decided whether to accept the inspector's recommendation.
 You will be notified as to whether or not your application has been successful.
 The whole process is very slow - perhaps a few months - but can be very quick in real emergencies.